 Myocarditis is inflammation of the heart muscle (myocardium).
 The inflammation of the heart muscle causes degeneration or death of heart muscle cells.
-Myocarditis has many different causes and can result in a range of outcomes from mild (presenting briefly and resolving) to rapidly progressing fatal disease.
-Myocarditis is differentiated from pericarditis because pericarditis is inflammation of the sac that surrounds the heart and does not involve heart muscle like myocarditis.
+Myocarditis has many different causes and can result in a range of outcomes from mild (presenting briefly and resolving) to rapidly progressing fatal diseases.
+Myocarditis is differentiated from pericarditis because pericarditis is inflammation of the sac that surrounds the heart and does not involve heart muscle as myocarditis does.
 However, it is not unusual to have a patient present with both pericarditis and myocarditis.

 There are many different types of myocarditis and a wide range of possible agents that can trigger the disease.
 Examples include:

 - Viral: Coxsackie B virus, enterovirus, adenovirus, influenza, and many others